-D. Computational Modeling and Simulation Center (SimCenter) Proposals Only
+C. Computational Modeling and Simulation Center (SimCenter) Proposals Only

-- Quality of the proposed project in responding to the requirements and responsibilities in Section II.C, All Awardees (NCO, CI, SimCenter, and EF) - Common Awardee Requirements and Responsibilities. - Quality of the proposed project in responding to the requirements and responsibilities in Section II.F, Computational Modeling and Simulation (SimCenter) Component - Additional Awardee Requirements, Responsibilities, and Key Year One Milestones.
+- Quality of the proposed project in responding to the requirements and responsibilities in Section II.C, All Awardees (NCO, CI, SimCenter, and EF, including RAPID Facility) - Common Awardee Requirements and Responsibilities. - 2.
+Quality of the proposed project in responding to the requirements and responsibilities in Section II.E, Computational Modeling and Simulation (SimCenter) Component Additional Awardee Requirements, Responsibilities, and Key Year-One Milestones.

-E. Experimental Facility (EF), including RAPID Facility, Proposals Only
+E. RAPID Facility Proposals Only

-- Quality of the proposed project in responding to the requirements and responsibilities in Section II.C, All Awardees (NCO, CI, SimCenter, and EF) - Common Awardee Requirements and Responsibilities. - Quality of the proposed project in responding to the requirements and responsibilities in Section II.G, Experimental Facility Component, including the RAPID Facility - Additional Awardee Requirements, Responsibilities, and Key Milestones.
+- Quality of the proposed project in responding to the requirements and responsibilities in Section II.C, All Awardees (NCO, CI, SimCenter, and EF, including RAPID Facility) - Common Awardee Requirements and Responsibilities. - Quality of the proposed project in responding to the requirements and responsibilities in Section II.F, Experimental RAPID Facility Component - Additional Awardee Requirements, Responsibilities, and Key Milestones.